 To prepare for law school, students should take courses that develop skills in writing, public speaking, logical reasoning, analytical reasoning, historical research, and accounting principles.

 Most important is the quality of your academic work and the academic and intellectual skills you develop in your course of study.

-A number of majors at SVSU can serve as preparation for law school: Accounting, Communication, English, History, Management, Criminal Justice and Political Science.
+A number of majors at SVSU can serve as preparation for law school: Political Science, Criminal Justice, Accounting, Communication, English, History, and Management.